Samanyu-T/ezcascades/README.md

 ## Further information

-See the [project Wiki](../../wiki) for detailed information on features, installation, file structures, and working examples.
+See the [project Wiki](../../wiki) for detailed information on features, file structures, and working examples.